IslemBouzidi/NetflixDataVisualization/README.md

 # NetflixDataVisualization
-A work for the workshop that i participated during the last month
+A work for the workshop that i participated in during the last month